-During a written desk investigation, a selection of claims are flagged and documentation pertaining to those claims are requested from the Provider for review.
+During a written desk investigation, a selection of claims are flagged and a request for documentation pertaining to those claims is sent to the Provider.
 Additional claims may be requested beyond the initial sample if deemed necessary by the investigator.
 Once the review of the documentation is complete, ESC will send the Provider a written investigation report.
 For further information regarding investigation response guidelines and timelines please refer to section 15.3.3.
 Investigation Response Guidelines and Timelines.